geoserver/geoserver-history/doc/en/user/source/googleearth/tutorials/heights/heights.rst

 Introduction
 ------------

-.. warning:: The screenshots on this tutorial have not yet been updated for the 2.0.x user interface.
-But most all the rest of the information should be valid, and the user interface is roughly the same, but a bit more easy to use.

 Height Templates in KML allow you to use an attribute of your data as the 'height' of features in Google Earth.

 .. note:: This tutorial assumes that GeoServer is running on http://localhost:8080.